Survivorship: During and After Treatment

 Follow-up Care After Cancer Treatment

-Planning your follow-up care after cancer
+Making a follow-up care plan after cancer

 A follow-up care plan is often based on the medical guidelines for your specific type and stage of cancer.
-Your doctor will also keep your needs and wishes in mind when planning follow-up care.
+Your doctor will also keep your needs and wishes in mind when planning your follow-up care.

 Who manages follow-up care after cancer?